valandil/uss64/README.md

 To compile the practice hack, simply run `bash compile.sh`.
 Then, to patch the ROM, `cd` to the `patch` directory and run `gru make-rom.lua <your-sm64-rom-here>`.

+## Thanks

+Thanks to @kdjmonaghan for getting me started, @queueRAM for the general help, and of course @glankk for making gz in the first place.